cf-toolsuite/cf-butler/docs/POLICIES.md

 A sample Github repository exists [here](https://github.com/cf-toolsuite/cf-butler-sample-config).

-Have a look at [secrets.pws.json](../samples/secrets.pws.json) for an example of how to configure secrets for deployment of `cf-butler` to PAS integrating with the aforementioned sample Github repository.
+Have a look at [secrets.pws.json](../samples/secrets.pws.json) for an example of how to configure secrets for deployment of `cf-butler` to TAS integrating with the aforementioned sample Github repository.

 On startup `cf-butler` will read files from the repo and cache in a database.
 Each policy's id will be set to the commit id.